Military

 As of mid-2006 there were about 50 large surface ships in the Russian naval fleet.
 This included one aircraft carrier, four Project 1144 and 1164 missile cruisers (with two more Project 1144 cruisers laid up), ten Project 956 destroyers, 12 large antisubmarine ships and 25 large amphibious ships.
 Not all of them are combat-ready, as some were under repair or awaiting major overhauls.

 As of mid-2006 there were 45 nuclear submarines and 20 diesel submarines in the Russian fleet.
-Although the fleet includes three Project 941 ballistic missile submarines, the Dmitry Donskoi is a test pad for the Bulava missile, the Severstal was under renovation, and the Arkhangelsk had no missiles.
-The main nuclear deterrent was six Project 667BDRM missile submarines [one of which is under renovation], and six Project 667BDR vessels.
+Although the fleet includes three Project 941 ballistic missile submarines, the Dmitry Donskoi was a test pad for the Bulava missile, the Severstal was under renovation, and the Arkhangelsk had no missiles.
+The main nuclear deterrent was six Project 667BDRM missile submarines [one of which was under renovation], and six Project 667BDR vessels.
 Of the nine Project 959A submarines with anti-ship missiles, two were under renovation.
 And of the 21 Projects 971, 945 and 671RTMK nuclear torpedo submarines, at least six are under renovation.
 Of the 20 Project 636, 877 and 641B diesel submarines, only 12 were actually combat-ready.
 By 2010 it seemed the best-case scenario was there would be five or six Project 667BDRM ballistic missile submarines and one or two new Project 955 submarines, with the total number of submarines reduced to 35-40.

 Under the tutelage of President Vladimir Putin and Minister of Defense Sergei Ivanov, Russia's military policy was drastically revamped.
 Due to significant economic growth and an influx of cash from oil and natural gas exports, Russian embarked upon a series of military reforms aimed at modernizing and strengthening their armed forces, including the navy.
 A giant State Armaments Program for 2007-2015 was approved for the sum of 4.9 trillion rubles, of which 25% was allocated toward the production of new ships.
 Furthermore, a Rearmament Program until 2015 put the development of the naval program at parity with that of the strategic nuclear forces.
 Lastly, in September 2005 President Putin relieved the Head Commander of the Russian Navy, Vladimir Kuroedov, the man many claimed was responsible for the navy's numerous setbacks it had experienced in previous years, and replaced him with Vladimir Masorin.